Adventure Sport and Environment

 - Small classes create a high-quality learning environment.

-- The Bachelor of Sport Coaching has strong employer links and our graduates enjoy above-average employment rates.
+- The Bachelor of Sport Coaching is an internationally recognised sport coaching qualification with strong employer links, and our graduates enjoy above-average employment rates.

 Adventure Sport and Environment minor